Promoting the social inclusion of Roma and other marginalised groups in Serbia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Society, politics, private sector and administration in Serbia follow the requirements of the national Strategy for the Social Inclusion of Roma.
+Civil society, politics, the private sector and administration in Serbia are successfully implementing the national Strategy for the Social Inclusion of Roma.

 The Serbian government has adopted the National Strategy for Social Inclusion of Roma to improve the inclusion of Roma.
 The project supports its implementation, pursuing the following main goals at various levels:

 - Supports cooperation and networking between actors at all levels

 - Develops a national monitoring and evaluation system